Register: June 7, 1996 (Volume 61, Number 111)]

 Office of the Assistant Secretary for Housing-Federal Housing Commissioner,

-This statement sets forth the factors that the Department uses to
+This statement sets forth the Department's interpretation of Section

-published to give guidance and to inform interested members of the
+to give guidance and to inform interested members of the public

-public of the Department's interpretation of this section of the
+of the Department's position on enforcement of this section of the

 may be accessed via TTY (text telephone) by calling the Federal